 I’d love to hear about your traditions.
 Drop me a note.
 Let me know how you celebrate.

-Charles L Fields, Senior Consultant at Designed Learning, has traveled the world by car, rail, plane and ship, watched the sun rise on Croagh Patrick, and sat on Victoria Peak, weathered a perfect storm in the Pacific, bartered for a darbuka in the Grand Bazaar, prayed at Lord Nelson’s Sarcophagus, eaten lunch in the oldest restaurant in the world, and presented Flawless Consulting and Empowerment workshops in over 25 countries.
-Contact him at email@example.com
+Charles L Fields was a highly acclaimed Senior Consultant at Designed Learning and a lover of life.
+He traveled the world by car, rail, plane, and ship, watched the sunrise on Croagh Patrick, and set on Victoria Peak, weathered a perfect storm in the Pacific, bartered for a darbuka in the Grand Bazaar, prayed at Lord Nelson’s Sarcophagus, ate lunch in the oldest restaurant in the world.
+His prolific and thought-provoking writing contributed to the design and re-design of many DL products, including Flawless Consulting, Empowerment, and Stewardship.
+Charlie shared his passion for this body of work in over 25 countries.
+His impact is a blessing.